VanOns/laraberg/README.md

 composer require vanons/laraberg
 ```

-and run:
+Add vendor files to your project (CSS, JS & Config):

 ```bash
 php artisan vendor:publish --provider='VanOns\Laraberg\LarabergServiceProvider'
 ```
-To copy the required JS, CSS and config files to your project.

 In order to store the data for the Gutenberg editor, Laraberg needs to run a database migration: